jljimene7/Dog-dataset-API-Project/README.md

 This is a pre-work assignment project for Code the Dream's software engineering bootcamp.
 It uses [The Dog API](https://thedogapi.com/) to fetch and display:
 - A random dog image
-- A list of dog breeds with their temperaments
+- A list of different dog breeds with their temperaments

 ## API Key Setup (with Visual Studio Code + Vite)